 Actors can struggle to get past the first hurdle when applying for a job.
 We have variety of Actor CV samples that will get your application centre stage and an audition in no time.

 When you write a CV or use a sample of a CV you need to make sure it includes:

-- Personal information: Your name, contact details and LinkedIn profile.
+- Personal information: Your name, contact details, and LinkedIn profile (if you have one).

 - Personal statement: An introduction customised for each job application.

-- CV skills: A snapshot of relevant skills applicable for the job.
+- CV skills: A snapshot of relevant skills applicable to the job.

 - Education: Relevant education, qualifications, and certificates.

 How can I make my CV stand out?

 There are several ways you can make your CV stand out, including: